ejaj-ahmd/colorclocky/README.md

 # colorclocky
- A clock that changes its backgroud every second.
+ A clock that changes its background every second.